markh-de/KiVar/README.md

  * **Variants** _(listed in rows from top to bottom)_ and
  * **Bound Aspects** _(listed in columns from left to right)_

-as defined in the Variant definition table.
+as defined in the Variant Definition Table.

 This enables a custom sorting of Variants (e.g. based on the implemented product/series/model identifier), as well as custom compilation of Bound Aspects.